Transforming Education and Community Health (TEACH) Track

 The TEACH Clinic is located in the County of Sacramento Primary Care Center, a 100,000 sq ft comprehensive ambulatory facility that provides outpatient services to medically underserved patients.

 The patient population is very diverse, including significant percentages of Hispanic, Caucasian (of which a substantial proportion is Russian speaking), African-American, Southeast Asian, Chinese, and other ethnicities.
 One in eight patients requires an interpreter.
 The primary languages spoken include: English, Spanish, Vietnamese, Hmong, Russian, Mien, and various Chinese dialects.

 In January 2016, the Sacramento County Primary Care Center expanded primary care services to 3,000 undocumented residents of Sacramento County through a program called Healthy Partners.
 The residents who work in the TEACH Clinic see a large number of these patients and feel very proud to be part of the program.

 TEACH Clinic, County of Sacramento Primary Care Center

 Our program was featured in an article within the Sacramento Bee

 The TEACH program is a yearlong experience that replaces the traditional third year of residency.
-Residents rotate in one week blocks on the TEACH inpatient service, where they care for primarily uninsured or underinsured patients admitted to UC Davis Medical Center.
-They work with an attending and two third-year medical students.
+Residents rotate in one week blocks on the TEACH inpatient service, where they care for primarily uninsured or Medicaid patients admitted to UC Davis Medical Center.
+The 3rd year resident leads the team of an attending and two third-year medical students.

-When not on wards, TEACH residents spend three afternoons per week in their county-based continuity clinic (at the Sacramento County Primary Care Center) and rotate through other university specialty and sub-specialty clinics as well as county-based clinics including the Gynecology Clinic and Nephrology Clinic.
+When not inpatient, TEACH residents spend three afternoons per week in their county-based continuity clinic at the Sacramento County Primary Care Center.
+They also rotate through UC Davis specialty and sub-specialty clinics as well as county-based clinics including the Psychiatry, Nephrology, Musculoskeletal Medicine, and Rheumatology Clinics.

 Applying to the TEACH Program